karmaniverous/blog/_posts/2022-12-07-poodle-wars.md

 [ChatGPT](https://openai.com/blog/chatgpt/) is the latest AI conversational model based on GPT 3.5 from [OpenAI](https://openai.com/).
 You can try it [here](https://chat.openai.com/).

 ChatGPT responds to its prompts almost instantly, so the conversational flow is absurdly smooth.

-At the beginning of the exchange that follows, I've tried to share a sense of the back-and-forth.
+At the beginning of the exchange that follows, I tried to convey the feel of the back-and-forth.
 Toward the end I iterated my prompts a bit in order to show just how far the engine can be pushed.

 All of it is an EXACT copy-and-paste from ChatGPT.
 I have edited NOTHING.